limput9935/cynai-framework-v.1/README.md

 #### The framework comes with several npm scripts for ease of use:

 - `npm run build`: Transpile TypeScript to JavaScript.
-- `npm run askqude`: Ask general questions to your AI agents.
+- `npm run askcyn`: Ask general questions to your AI agents.
-- `npm run deployqude`: Deploy a new agent to the Solana blockchain.
+- `npm run deploycyn`: Deploy a new agent to the Solana blockchain.
-- `npm run interactqude`: Interact with deployed agents using queries.
+- `npm run interactcyn`: Interact with deployed agents using queries.
-- `npm run qude-trade`: Trade tokens on solana blockchain.
+- `npm run cyn-trade`: Trade tokens on solana blockchain.

 ## 🔧 How It Works
 - Firebase Integration: Provides secure storage and retrieval of agent-related data.